afbiggs/Tennis-Ball-Machine/README.md

 ## 🚀 Project Overview

 This repository contains the code, general manufacturing steps, and an in-depth overview of the main electronic and mechanical components used in creating my own **DIY tennis ball feeding machine**.
-This README goes beyond a typical project summary—it serves as a comprehensive guide documenting my experience, challenges, and insights throughout the build process.
+This README is not complete but is currently being worked on in oder to include all major components used and a general build guide of the project.

 > **Status:** ⏳ *Project is 75% complete* — still working on full automation of the feeding mechanism. **PICTURES AND VIDEOS OF THE MACHINE FUNCTIONING IN ITS CURRENT STATE WILL BE COMING SOON!**